Murder of Anni Dewani: BBC Panorama episode

 An episode of the BBC television documentary series Panorama in March 2012 reported that the original South African post-mortem report showed the bullet that killed Anni Dewani had passed through her left hand followed by her chest, and that the wound on her neck was an exit wound.
 The report said the bullet left "an irregular gunshot exit wound", which suggested there had been a struggle.
 A second Panorama programme broadcast in September 2013 revisited the case and highlighted numerous inconsistencies between the physical evidence, witness testimony, and the South African prosecutors' purported version of events.
 In particular, it said the forensic evidence had not been collected properly and that it indicated an accidental shooting during a struggle rather than a deliberate killing.

 Anni: The Honeymoon Murder

-A four part documentary on Anni Dewani’s murder and death was released for streaming in 2021 and television in 2022 by the Discovery channel.
-Producers of this crime documentary series used testimony and CCTV footage, from the South African police (SAPS), Cape Grace Hotel, investigating officers, interviews with legal teams, the Hindocha family and the hotel receptionist who received immunity from prosecution and became a state witness, Monde Mbolombo.
+A four part documentary on Anni Dewani's murder was released for streaming in 2021 and television in 2022 by the Discovery channel.
+Producers of this crime documentary series used testimony and CCTV footage from the South African police (SAPS), Cape Grace Hotel, investigating officers, interviews with legal teams, the Hindocha family and the hotel receptionist who received immunity from prosecution and became a state witness, Monde Mbolombo.